Adoramus Te, Christe « Catholic Insight

 tuam redemisti mundum.

-We adore Thee, O Christ, and we blessed Thee, for by Thy holy Cross, Thou hast redeemed the world.
+We adore Thee, O Christ, and we bless Thee, for by Thy holy Cross, Thou hast redeemed the world.

 Here is Monteverdi’s 1620 motet, as sung by Voces8: